kaidokert/connected-lights-cloud/docs/7_app.md

 #### Konekuta

 The web application is built on top of [Konekuta](https://github.com/armmbed/konekuta/tree/cloud), a framework for building dynamic web applications on top of Mbed Cloud.
 Konekuta solves a number of common problems with building connected applications, including state syncing, going offline/online, handling errors and updating the UI when devices connect or disconnect from Mbed Cloud.
 Konekuta is open source and available on [GitHub](https://github.com/armmbed/konekuta/tree/cloud).

+How do we host this on a live service rather than locally?